Revans72/Pattern-Library/components/buttons/icon/description.md

-This is a button with a icon.
+This is a button containing a icon.
+The icon may change depending on what the button needs to do.